- Do I need car insurance?

 Third Party Fire and Theft cover:

-Third Party Fire and Theft offers some protection for your car, while paying for damage to other people’s property.
+Third Party Fire and Theft insurance offers some protection for your car, while paying for damage to other people’s property.

 • Damage to another person’s car or property if you cause a collision.